 What is a cenote?
 It is a sinkhole that’s been flooded with rain and groundwater in the most enchanting way possible.

-There are many Tulum tours which you will encounter that will put three or more cenotes in one day’s itinerary.
+There are many Tulum tours that you will encounter that will put three or more cenotes in one day’s itinerary.
 It’s a great way to see multiple cenotes in Tulum especially if you have limited time.

 For the complete list of cenotes to explore, make sure to check out our ultimate guide – THE BEST CENOTES TULUM, MEXICO.